-When registering, the seller may select one of the following methods of remittances or other method allowed by state law to remit the taxes collected:
+The seller may use one of the following methods of remittances or other method allowed by state law to remit the taxes collected:

-- A. MODEL 1, wherein a seller selects a CSP as an agent to perform all the seller's sales or use tax functions, other than the seller's obligation to remit tax on its own purchases. - B. MODEL 2, wherein a seller selects a CAS to use which calculates the amount of tax due on a transaction. - C. MODEL 3, wherein a seller utilizes its own proprietary automated sales tax system that has been certified as a CAS.
+- A. MODEL 1, wherein a seller contracts with a CSP as an agent to perform the seller's sales or use tax functions, outlined in the contract between the Streamlined Sales Tax Governing Board and the Certified Service Provider. - B. MODEL 2, wherein a seller contracts to use a CAS which calculates the amount of tax due on a transaction. - C. MODEL 3, wherein a seller utilizes its own proprietary automated sales tax system that has been certified as a CAS.